Zombie: Haiti

 While most scholars have associated the Haitian zombie with African cultures, a connection has also been suggested to the island's indigenous Taíno people, partly based on an early account of native shamanist practices written by Ramón Pané, a monk of the Hieronymite religious order and companion of Christopher Columbus.

 The Haitian zombie phenomenon first attracted widespread international attention during the United States occupation of Haiti (1915–1934), when a number of case histories of purported "zombies" began to emerge.
-The first popular book covering the topic was William Seabrook's The Magic Island (1929).
-Seabrooke cited Article 246 of the Haitian criminal code, which was passed in 1864, asserting that it was an official recognition of zombies.
+The first popular book covering the topic was William Seabrook's The Magic Island (1929), which includes a purported account of zombies working on a plantation of the Haitian American Sugar Company.
+Seabrooke cited Article 246 of the Haitian criminal code related to poisoning, which was passed in 1864, asserting that it was an official recognition of zombies.
 This passage was later used in promotional materials for the 1932 film White Zombie.

 Also shall be qualified as attempted murder the employment which may be made by any person of substances which, without causing actual death, produce a lethargic coma more or less prolonged.
 If, after the administering of such substances, the person has been buried, the act shall be considered murder no matter what result follows.